 How to maintain a roof

-The best way to make sure you benefit from the maximum lifespan of your roof is to ensure it’s well-maintained.
-A basic check from the ground twice a year will allow you to see if there are any problems with guttering, lifting tiles or loose flashings.
+The best way to maximise your roof’s lifespan is to maintain it properly.
+You’ll be able to spot any problems with your guttering by doing a basic check from the ground.
+We recommend doing this twice a year.
+Be sure to look for any lifting tiles or loose flashings.
 Spring and autumn are usually the best times to look, as this gives you the opportunity to check your roof is in optimum condition before and after winter.

-While roof tiles are largely classed as a low-maintenance roof covering, they will still need to be cleaned from time to time.
-Dirt, moss and algae can build up on roof tiles which not only looks unsightly but can put added pressure on the roof and also cause problems with guttering.
+While roof tiles are largely classed as a low-maintenance roof covering, you still need to clean them from time to time.
+Dirt, moss and algae can build up on roof tiles over time.
+This is not only unsightly, but can put added pressure on the roof and also cause problems with guttering.

-There are ways to prevent moss from growing, but regular gutter inspections and thorough roof cleaning* will promote the lifespan of your roof tiles.
+There are ways to prevent moss from growing.
+Regular gutter inspections and thorough roof cleaning* will promote the lifespan of your roof tiles.
 You’ll also want to check your roof is safe from nesting birds.
 Installing an eaves protector and immediately replacing missing tiles are two key ways to deter wildlife from entering your roof space.

 *Please always check the warranty on your chosen tiles before cleaning them.
 You may find the warranty is invalid when certain cleaning products or methods are used.
 For example, the Marley tiles warranty is invalid if a power washer is used to clean them.